Weiming-Hu/RenewableSimulator/README.md

 usage: evergreen.py [-h] [--nc NC] [--silent] [--profile]
                     [--profiler PROFILER]

-evergreen -- our pursuit of a more sustainable future Developed by Weiming Hu [weiming-hu.github.io] Specify an input weather analog file from the command line, Edit the source file 'evergreen.py' if you want to change the variable mapping and simulation scenarios.
+evergreen -- our pursuit of a more sustainable future

 optional arguments:
   -h, --help           show this help message and exit